TysonAndre/LanguageServer-phan-neovim/README.md

 " You can optionally use a different Phan version from the one that gets bundled with this " (Or phan.phar)
 " let g:phan_executable_path = '~/path/to/phan-installation/phan'

+" Completion is still experimental, and is disabled by default, but it can be enabled:
+" let g:phan_enable_completion = 1

 " Enable this to run Phan analysis only on file save
 " (Not while editing the file)